Stratified sampling and bootstrapping for approximate Bayesian computation: Case studies

-Finally, since (x)rsABC-MCMC uses only two independent samples from the model at each iteration (one for the training and once for the testing), it is interesting to see what happens when pmABC-MCMC is run with $M=2$.
+Finally, since \textit{accepted} draws from (x)rsABC-MCMC result from resampled data based on two independent model simulations (one for the $n_j$ and one for the $\omega_j$), it is interesting to see what happens when pmABC-MCMC is run with $M=2$.
 This is illustrated in Figure \ref{fig:gauss-toy}(e), resulting from an acceptance rate of 1\%.
 In this case the ABC likelihood has a very large variance, thus producing sticky patterns in the chain.
-While observing such acceptance rate is common in ABC studies with $M=1$, this implies that very long chains are required to explore the posterior adequately, which is not a possibility with expensive model simulator, as discussed in section \ref{sec:lv}.
+While observing such acceptance rate is common in ABC studies with $M=1$, this implies that very long chains are required to explore the posterior adequately, which is not always a possibility with expensive model simulator.
+See in particular section \ref{sec:lv}.

-As a summary, the results show the benefits of using stratified Monte Carlo for schemes where data bootstrapping is employed.
-Stratification mitigates the additional variance induced by resampling even though a larger $\delta$ is used.